essentialplugin/hero-banner-ultimate/readme.txt

 1. Upload the 'hero-banner-ultimate' folder to the '/wp-content/plugins/' directory.
 2. Activate the "hero-banner-ultimate" list plugin through the 'Plugins' menu in WordPress.

+## Security

+We take security seriously.
+If you discover a security vulnerability, please send an email to support@essentialplugin.com.
+All security vulnerabilities will be promptly addressed.

 == Changelog ==

+= 1.4.5 (19, Jun 2025) =
+* [*] Fix - Secure file inclusion with validation

 = 1.4.4 (15, May 2025) =
 * [*] Check compatibility with WordPress version 6.8.1